-While Colombia is one of the great producers of coffee for the world, I’m not convinced that the high end coffee scene has his the streets of Cartagena; even in Bogota we explored the places where coffee is produced but still struggled to find a good cup of coffee.
+While Colombia is one of the great producers of coffee for the world, I’m not convinced that the high-end coffee scene has hit the streets of Cartagena; even in Bogota we explored the places where coffee is produced but still struggled to find a good cup of coffee.

-That said, effort is certainly being put into the coffee scene and there are a number of “high end” coffee shops that attract a certain type of coffee connoisseur.
-Below is our findings from this trip to Colombia.
+That said, an effort is certainly being put into the coffee scene and there are a number of “high end” coffee shops that attract a certain type of coffee connoisseur.
+Below are our findings from this trip to Colombia.

 Abacos Libros y Cafe

 We started immediately by finding coffee the morning after arrival and the interwebs have great things to say about the Bookstore-Coffee shop… so we were lured in by the ability to drink coffee while browsing books.

 The idea is great (many coffee lovers are book lovers too) and we are always looking for cheap Spanish language books to practice reading.
 This had exactly what we were looking for in terms of los libros… but the espresso was too bitter.